pcardotatgit/XDR_Workflows_and_Stuffs/500-SecureX_Workflow_examples/Workflows/TOR_IP_blocking_list_to_SecureX_feeds/readme.md

-# TOR BLOCKING LIST TO IPV4 SECUREX FEEDS
+# TOR BLOCKING LIST TO IPV4 XDR FEEDS

 This workflow read every hour the TOR IP blocking list at the following location https://check.torproject.org/torbulkexitlist .
-And update the Private Intell Judgment and then Update a public SecureX Feed which becomes availabale for Firewalls.
+And update the Private Intell Judgment and then Update a public XDR Feed which becomes availabale for Firewalls.

 ---